openmc-dev/openmc/docs/source/usersguide/input.rst

           This score can only be used if a mesh filter has been specified.
 Furthermore, it may not be used in conjunction with any other score.

+    :inverse-velocity:
+      The flux-weighted inverse velocity where the velocity is in units of meters per second.
+Note: The ``analog`` estimator is actually identical to the ``collision`` estimator for the inverse-velocity score.

     :events:
       Number of scoring events.
 Units are events per source particle.